The Brave Butterfly

 - "When Alina was afraid to fly, what helped her?
 Who helps you when you try something new?"

-- “Do you remember the first time you did something that now seems easy, like swimming or riding a bike?”
+- "Do you remember the first time you did something that now seems easy? (swimming, riding a bike, tying your shoes...)"

 - "If you had a friend who was afraid to try something new, what would you tell them?"